-Marisa Twigg, Communications Coordinator, February 9, 2023
+Marisa Twigg, Creative and Communications Director, February 9, 2023

 Columbus, OH — The Ohio Environmental Council (OEC) continues to monitor the impact of the February 3, 2023 train derailment and toxic chemical release in East Palestine, Ohio.

 In response to the situation, the following quote can be attributed, in whole or in part, to Chris Colón, Northeast Ohio Regional Director for the Ohio Environmental Council (OEC):

 “Our hearts are with the residents in East Palestine, Ohio, and the surrounding communities following the devastating train derailment and toxic chemical release.
 It will take time before we know the full extent of the environmental damage from this accident.
 We know the community faces serious air and water quality concerns—including reports of fish kills in streams leading into the Little Beaver Creek, a Federal Scenic River and a State Wild and Scenic River, as well as known contamination of the Ohio River, which serves as a drinking water source.”

 The following quote can be attributed, in whole or in part, to Melanie Houston, Managing Director of Water Policy for the Ohio Environmental Council (OEC):

 “Vinyl chloride is a highly toxic and volatile chemical.
 This means that it can be easily absorbed into the human body, and that very small amounts can cause harm.
 It is also a known carcinogen, associated with an increased risk of a rare form of liver cancer and other cancers.